IUCN Redlist Status

 American beavers are herbivores, meaning that they will only eat plants or plant material.
-Beavers will often feed on bark of trees such as maples and birches.
-They will also feed on tree roots and aquatic vegetation.
+They like to feed on bark of trees such as maples and birches.
+They will also eat tree roots and aquatic vegetation.

-A female American beaver's pregnancy or gestation period lasts between three to three and a half months.
-Their litter sizes average between 3 - 6.
+A female American beaver's gestation period (pregnancy) lasts between three to three and a half months.
+Their litter sizes average between 3 - 6 kits.

 Beavers are the mascots of Oregon State University.